marcelotto/sycamore/README.md

 tree[:y, 2].node  # => "a"
 ```

-For compatibility with Ruby 2.3 hashes, this can also be done with the `dig` method.
+For compatibility with Ruby 2.3 Hashes, this can also be done with the `dig` method.

 ```ruby
 tree.dig(:y, 2).node  # => "a"